iam-idi/KwadoCrypt/README.md

 //don't allow password change if passwords match if(isSame) return { message:"You can't use your old password as the new one", statusCode: 401 }

+//below code will only run if passwords don't match

+//decrypt encyptedPasswordLSH